miglemr/fit-booking/server/README.md

 Start the server and navigate to _localhost:3000/panel_ to manually test all endpoints.

-To access admin only endpoints, sign up, in the database set user as admin, sign in, copy access token and set it in Headers.
+To access admin only endpoints, sign up, in the database set user as admin, sign in, copy access token and set it in Headers (key: Authorization, value: Bearer (token)).